srobo/website/_posts/2020-07-25-post-competition.md

 | <span class="has-explanation" title="The team that is judged to have the best online presence using the hashtag #srobo19">Online Presence</span> |  [MAI: Gymnasium Markt Indersdorf](https://mai-robotics.de/)

-With a dominating 111 league points, Kenilworth Sixth Form not only placed highest among the rookie teams in the league but placed highest overall.
+With a dominating 111 league points, Kenilworth Sixth Form not only placed highest among the rookie teams but placed highest overall in the league.
 Especially given the changes to the competition through the year, beating other more eperience teams is a remarkable feat.